 - Unless using Cricut’s felt, you may need to use some heat and bond before placing on your mat to cut.

-- I suggest placing the felt and or bonded felt on transfer paper that is placed on your mat as stated above, but always do a test cut first or AT LEAST don’t unload your mat before lifting up part of the felt shape to see if it cut all the way through.
+- I suggest placing the felt and or bonded felt on the transfer paper that is placed on your mat as stated above, but always do a test cut first or AT LEAST don’t unload your mat before lifting up part of the felt shape to see if it cut all the way through.
 If it did not, simply click on the C button or Go button again, then check again.

 EXTRA TIPS FOR THE CRICUT EXPLORE AIR 2 REFERENCING WHICH BLADES FOR FELT

-- Cricut Felt: Use fine tip blade and place felt on mat with transfer tape on mat first as stated above.
+- Cricut Felt: Use a fine tip blade and place felt on mat with transfer tape on mat first as stated above.

-- Craft Felt (not as thick): Iron a backing like heat and bond to bottom of felt, then use the “bonded fabric blade”
+- Craft Felt (not as thick): Iron a backing like heat and bond to the bottom of felt, then use the “bonded fabric blade”